 Donors and partners

-The office of UN-Habitat in Spain promotes strategic and multi-stakeholder partnerships, platforms and networks to facilitate up-scaling of good practices and influencing policies and actions at national, regional and local levels.
+UN-Habitat in Spain promotes strategic and multi-stakeholder partnerships, platforms and networks to facilitate up-scaling of good practices and influencing policies and actions at national, regional and local levels.
 It also provides support through effective communication, awareness, and networking with stakeholders, such as other UN agencies, Academy, Professionals, Non-Governmental Organizations and the Private Sector, to promote the Sustainable Urban Development and the New Urban Agenda.